 Our low flow rate capabilities are the key for fuel measurement on everything from large diesel engines to single fuel injectors on GDI (gasoline direct injection) engines.

-Because the Max meters are not sensitive to changes in fluid viscosity, high viscosity applications like, asphalt, tar, hot melt adhesives and silicones are accurately measured without compensation for the changing fluid properties.
+Because the Max meters are not sensitive to changes in fluid viscosity, high viscosity applications like, asphalt, tar, hot melt adhesives and silicones are accurately measured without a need to compensate for the changing fluid properties.

 A wide operating range of 200 to 1 up to 2000 to 1 gives the user the ability to replace several flow meters with a single sensor.